SonicSkunk/DASH/README.md

 ---

 ## To do
-- fine-tune rev bar
+- fix CSV parser.
+Swap to fixed buffer + strtok_r:
+- pin the LED task to core 0
 - fix reverse gear displaying
-- improve delta accuracy

 ## Known Issues (WIP)
 - Reverse gear not showing